wandb/codesearchnet/README.md

 ### Other Auxilary Tests:

-  1. **Function Name Prediction:**  we use our primary dataset and construct a task that attempts that attempts to retrieve the body of a function or method given the function or method name.
+  1. **Function Name Prediction:**  we use our primary dataset and construct a task that attempts to retrieve the body of a function or method given the function or method name.
   2. [Rosetta Code](http://www.rosettacode.org/wiki/Rosetta_Code): We use data from this site to construct several parallel corpora that has pairs of code that accomplish the same task from the python, csharp, and java programming languages.
 We use this parallel corpus to see if we can retrieve code in a different programming language that is the same to the one given.
 For example, given a snippet of python code, we evaluate how well the representations learned by our model can retrieve code in java or csharp that accomplish the same task.

 ##  Leaderboard